ADHD and the brain

 IMpACT

-IMpACT2 is an updated project and started as IMpACT1 in 2007.
+IMpACT2-NL is an updated project and started as IMpACT1 in 2007.
 The aim of both IMpACT1&2 is to better understand adult ADHD.
-We do this by studying behavior, cognition, brain structure/functioning and genetics to learn more about the disorder.
+We do this by studying behavior, cognition, brain structure/functioning and genetics in both adults with ADHD and adults without ADHD.
 Our local IMpACT projects are embedded within the international IMpACT collaboration.
+Data collection is currently closed.